 For some ancient astrologers, only the heliacal rising is viewed as strengthening for professional matters.
 Paulus Alexandrinus of the 4th century CE advised to look at heliacal rising as a factor making a planet more significant for signifying the person’s actions (profession), but did not advise to look at heliacal setting in that sense.

-In practice, I’ve found consistently that both confer prominence and both can be relevant for the professional significator.
+In practice, I’ve found consistently that both can confer prominence and both can be relevant for the professional significator.
 For instance, in the example of Hitler given in this post, the planets in phasis are Venus then Mars, both setting into the beams, but both very significant for his professional development and aspirations in his life, first to be an artist, then to be an aggressive conqueror.
 However, planets setting into the beams do seem to take on many of the significations associated with being under the beams, so it is something of a mixed bag.
 Valens associated a planet going under the beams with troubles, interruptions, and possible secret difficulties.

 Under The Beams and its Modification

-I think that this helps to explain why planets in a place where they held some authority or power (a house or bound they had some rulership over) were not thought to be weakened at all by being under the beams.
+I think that this helps to explain why planets in a place where they held some authority or power (a house or bound they had some rulership over) were thought to be strengthened or made more benefic rather than weakened by being under the beams.
 Such planets are under the influence of the Sun but also have a type of independence as they are in their own place.
 It is like a person visited by a king but without a need to subjugate oneself to that king.

 Morning and Evening Stars